slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On career

 <!--
+> *"The world will ask you who you are, and if don't know, the world will tell you."
+-- Carl Jung
-- creative teams should be colocated. the rest of the company can be distributed. -- naval
+> *"Creative teams should be colocated.
+The rest of the company can be distributed."
+-- Naval Ravikant*
-- if the title matters to you, you don't belong to a startup. -- naval
+> *"If the title matters to you, you don't belong to a startup."
+-- Naval Ravikant*
-- there are 7B people in the world. someday, i hope, there will be 7B companies. -- naval
+> *"There are 7B people in the world. someday, I hope, there will be 7B companies."
+-- Naval Ravikant*
+> *"Feels like play to you, look like work to others."
+-- Naval Ravikant*
+> *"You get rewarded for unique knowledge, not for effort.
+Effort is required to create unique knowledge."
+-- Naval Ravikant*
+> *"You don't have 8 creative problem-solving hours in the day - you have 2.
+Spend your time wisely."
+-- Naval Ravikant*
+> *"Be the best in the world at what you do.
+Keep redefining what you do until this is true."
+-- Naval Ravikant*
+> *"Knowledge workers function like athletes - train and sprint, then rest and reassess."
+-- Naval Ravikant*
+> *"If you want to be part of a great tech company, then you need to be able to sell or build. if you don't do either, learn."
+-- Naval Ravikant*
+> *"What feels like play to you and work to others?"
+-- Naval Ravikant*
+> *"Set and enforce an aspirational hourly rate."
+-- Naval Ravikant*
+> *"Rich people get paid by the project and pay by the hour."
+-- Naval Ravikant*
+> *"Following your genuine intellectual curiosity is a better foundation for a career than following whatever is making money right now."
+-- Naval Ravikant*
+> *"Give the world what it need and it will give you what you want."
+-- Naval Ravikant*
+> *"If you can't code, write books and blogs, record videos and podcasts."
+-- Naval Ravikant*

 - i'm really good in thsi game so i showld keep playaing vs i'm really good in thsi game so i showld stop playaing
 - philosophy improves your intellectual rigor!
 - behaviour economist: dar bonus no inicio do ano e tira-lo no fim do ano se as coisas correrem mal!
-- feels like play to you, look like work to others. -- naval
-- give the world what it need and it will give you what you want. -- Naval Ravikant*
-- you get rewarded for unique knowledge, not for effort.
-Effort is required to create unique knowledge. -- naval
-- you don't have 8 creative problem-solving hours in the day - you have 2.
-Spend your time wisely. -- naval
-- Be the best in teh world at what you do.
-Keep redefining what you do until thsi is true. -- naval
-- knowledge workers function like athletes - train and sprint, then rest and reassess. -- naval
-- if you want to be part of a great tech company, then you need to be able to sell or build. if you don't do either, learn. -- naval
-- what feels like play to you and work to others? -- naval
-- set and enforce an aspirational hourly rate. -- naval
-- following your genuine intellectual curiosity is a better foundation for a career than following whatever is making money right now. -- Naval Ravikant*
 - remote killed HR
-- rich people get paid by the project and pay by the hour. -- naval
 - hj ha muito mais pessoas q fazem o q gosta do q dantes devido ao digital: creative economy
 - volunteer for assignments / becoming the go to guy for some questions
 - trabalhar de porta aberta vs trabalhar à porta fechada
 - Working hard for something we don’t care about is called stress; working hard for something we love is called passion.
 - trade-able skills: skills you already have that you can charge for. find your unique secret sauce and NAME it. you need to get people attention
 - recruiting better than hiring: find a place where you can do a good job«- look at situations as systems. i help to create systems.
-- if you can't code, write books and blogs, record videos and podcasts. -- Naval Ravikant*
 - 100% time -> 100% results | 20% time -> 80%results | So: 100% on one thing = 80% on 5 things!
-> *"The world will ask you who you are, and if don't know, the world will tell you."
--- Carl Jung
 -->

 > *"Don’t be the best.
 Be the only."